 Help for the Training of Seminarians in Brazil

 There are currently 27 young men training to serve God in Brazil’s Diocese of Rio Branco.
-The life that awaits them as priests will be far from easy, since their diocese lies mostly in the Brazilian rainforest and covers over 40,000 square miles.
-And many towns within the diocese can only be reached by river.
+The life that awaits them is not easy, since their diocese lies mostly in the Brazilian rain forest and covers over 40,000 square miles.
+Many towns in the diocese can only be reached by river.

-When he first arrived in the region, almost half a century ago, he immediately fell victim to malaria, the first week of his stay.
-Miraculously, he survived, and soon afterward he began to visit the jungle settlements in a simple canoe.
-Because of the shortage of priests in the region, many families had drifted away from the Catholic faith.
+When he arrived in Brazil almost half a century ago, he immediately fell victim to malaria.
+Miraculously, he survived, and soon after he began to visit the jungle settlements in a canoe.
+Due to a shortage of priests in the region, many families had drifted away from the Catholic faith.
 Father Paolino won them back.
 He died in 2016, widely regarded as a saint.

-Today, the people’s faith is again in danger, because the 40 priests struggling to minister to the 450,000 or so Catholic faithful in this vast and inaccessible region can only rarely visit some of the remotest villages and settlements.
-Meanwhile, other sects are spreading rapidly, seemingly well-funded, wasting little time on training their preachers and promising miracle healings to all the people.
+Today, the people’s faith is again in danger: 40 priests now minister to 450,000 Catholic faithful and can only rarely visit the more distant communities.
+Meanwhile, other sects are spreading rapidly: they promise miracle healings and seem to be well-funded.

-In this light, the 27 future priests are a great ray of light and hope for the Church in the diocese of Rio Branco.
-ACN is supporting the diocese for their formation, with a total of $11,600 this year.
+These 27 seminarians are a ray of light for the Church and the diocese of Rio Branco.
+ACN is supporting their formation with a total of $11,600 this year.

-Will you give to support the training of these future priests in Brazil?
+Will you give to support the training of Brazil’s future priests?

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.